CONTROL PROCESSES 2026

 June 12th

-10:00 am: Coffee break
+10:15 am: Coffee break

-10:30 am: Symposium 4 - The nature of cognitive effort – chaired by Clay Holroyd
+10:45 am: Symposium 4: The nature of cognitive effort – chaired by Clay Holroyd

-• Mathias Pessiglione (Paris Brain Institute, France)
+• Mathias Pessiglione (Paris Brain Institute, France): Origins and consequences of cognitive fatigue

 1:30 pm: Blitz 4